 In the spring of 2010, Lappe returned to Boulder, finding the Colorado program in a similar mode of rebuilding as she had when she arrived a decade earlier.
 But as she did as a player, her desire to return the Buffaloes back to prominence wouldn’t be denied.

-Now four years into her reign as head coach of her alma mater, Lappe is proving once again to be a catalyst in the revival of Colorado basketball.
+Now five years into her reign as head coach of her alma mater, Lappe is proving once again to be a catalyst in the revival of Colorado basketball.

-Lappe is 83-52 at Colorado, and in just four short seasons, ranks second in all-time coaching wins for the program.
-She has guided the Buffaloes to four-straight postseason berths: the 2013 NCAA Tournament and three Postseason WNIT appearances (2011-12, ‘14).
-The 2014-15 season will be her eighth overall as a collegiate head coach, sporting a seven-year mark of 133-88 with each season ending with a record of .500 or better.
+Lappe is 98-69 at Colorado, and in five seasons, ranks second in all-time coaching wins for the program – a milestone she reached in year four.
+She has guided the Buffaloes to four postseason berths: the 2013 NCAA Tournament and three Postseason WNIT appearances (2011-12, ‘14).
+The 2015-16 season will be her ninth overall as a collegiate head coach, sporting an eight-year mark of 148-105 which includes seven years with a record of .500 or better.

-She has led the Buffaloes to four-straight winning seasons, and postseason appearances, for the first time since 2000-04.
+Colorado’s four-straight winning seasons, and post appearances, between 2010-14 was the program’s first since 2000-04; toward the tail end of Lappe’s playing career.
 Additionally, Colorado’s NCAA Tournament appearance in 2013 was its first since 2004.

 Bolstered by a statement-making upset win over then No. 8-ranked and eventual national runner-up Louisville, Lappe helped Colorado to its first AP Top 25 ranking since 2008, debuting at No. 25 on Dec.
 17, 2012.
 With the initial ranking, Lappe became the eighth NCAA Division I women’s basketball coach to play for an AP ranked team and then return to lead that same program back into the AP poll.
 Overall she was the 31st person to coach and play for an AP ranked women’s team.